MateuszKubuszok/JAppJUp/README.md

-Project for an Automatic Updater's library, client and server's repository.
+Project of an automatic updater's library, client and server's repository.
 ===========

 Project of an updater application/library written in Java.
 Concerns development